mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 ### 6. A catalogue of components powered by Material UI

-Material UI provides producttion-ready React components; a chosen few are currently available inside Toolpad, and we're adding more all the time.
+Material UI provides production-ready React components; a chosen few are currently available inside Toolpad, and we're adding more all the time.
 MUI X Pro (Data Grid and Date Picker) components are also available for free in Toolpad.

 <a href="https://mui.com/toolpad/examples/npm-stats/">
 <img alt="Building an application on Toolpad" src="/static/blog/2023-toolpad-beta-announcement/library.png"  loading="lazy" width="2400" height="1394" />